-- If the checkbox is checked, the project file for Site #1 will be used also for all other Programmer Sites.
-In this mode all Sites are using the same shared buffer of project data and program the same device type. - If the checkbox is not checked, each Site will use its own project file defined by name in table of Sites in column Project file.
-In this mode each Site is using its own buffer of project data, which allows to program different data to different types of devices at the same time in each Site.
+If the checkbox is checked, one common project file will be used for all Programmer Sites.
+In this mode all Sites are using the same shared buffer of project data and program the same device type.

+If the checkbox is not checked, each Site will use its own project file defined by name in table of Sites in column Project file.
+In this mode each Site is using its own buffer of project data, which allows to program different data to different types of devices at the same time in each Site